Evidence-Based Treatment for Anorexia Nervosa

 - A variety of effective therapy programs

 - & More

-By focusing on the source of our patients’ conditions, we’re able to help them develop a strong foundation for a lasting recovery.
-There are so many factors that contribute to an eating disorder, so it’s important to identify the physical, mental, and social aspects of a person’s life that have been affected, helping them to develop healthier lifestyles.
+By focusing on the source of our clients’ disorders, we’re able to help them develop a strong foundation for a lasting recovery.
+There are so many factors that contribute to an eating disorder, so it’s important to identify the physical, mental, and social aspects of a person’s life that have been affected, helping them to develop healthier lifestyles overall.

 Contact Our Center for Eating Disorders Today

 As difficult as it can be to manage an eating disorder, recovery is possible for everyone.
-If you or someone you care about needs eating disorder treatment, Banyan Philadelphia can help.
+If you or someone you care about needs eating disorder treatment, our rehab in Philadelphia can help.
 We offer specialized treatment programs designed to help patients overcome their struggles with disordered eating and achieve lasting recovery.
 Our team of experienced professionals includes medical doctors, psychiatrists, therapists, and nutritionists who work together to provide comprehensive and personalized care to each client.

 Most Insurance Plans Accepted

 At Banyan Treatment Centers, our goal is to make sure that anyone who needs treatment from drug and alcohol addiction are able to get the help needed to assist them on the road to recovery.
 If you don't have insurance contact us to inquire about alternate methods regarding treatment for yourself or a loved one.